 Gossip destroys company morale.

 An employee who lies, will destroy the company.

 They act like they know it all and whatever someone says they ignore.

-Although this can be a good trait, it more often is not.
+Although this can be a wonderful trait, it more often is not.
 If they always want to work alone.
 This is a sign.

 They often are late, lie, break promises or miss deadlines.